cprey/harbordemo/README.md

 1. add the helm chart
     `helm repo add harbor https://helm.goharbor.io`
 1. a values.yaml file was pulled from the [Harbor Git repo](https://github.com/goharbor/harbor) which can be used as a good base.
+There were a few edits to the _values.yaml_ mainly disabling notary.
 1. install the chart
     `helm install harbor harbor/harbor -f values.yaml`
 1. watch the action...